-The no-model-release-situation only covers photographing a public location, not standing in a public location and photographing into someone’s home.
+The no-model-release-situation only covers photographing a public location, not standing in a public location, and photographing into someone’s home.
 There is no reasonable expectation of privacy for individuals walking down the street, but there is for individuals in their own homes – even if they leave their curtains open for the world to see.
-Not only is it unlawful, it is creepy to be photographing into private homes.
+Not only is it unlawful, but it is also creepy to be photographing into private homes.

-Note: Just because an area is open to public does not mean it is public property, therefore, a model release and permission to shoot may be required.
+Note: Just because an area is open to the public does not mean it is public property, therefore, a model release and permission to shoot may be required.
 An example of this would be a private establishment, such as a store or restaurant.

 What if my public subjects decline to be photographed?

 Assuming you’re in a public area and the individual attempts to decline, the photographer still has a right to photograph even without their permission.
 Remember the “reasonable expectation of privacy” standard we discussed above?
 There is none in a fully public place.